An Intellectual Autobiography of my Life

 A Hierarchy of Values in Relation to Worship

-The Lutheran order of service includes confession at the beginning, Scripture reading and a sermon in the middle, and various prayers and communion as the culmination of the service.
+The mainline churches' order of service includes confession at the beginning, Scripture reading and a sermon in the middle, and various prayers and communion as the culmination of the service.
 Word and sacrament are held together within a structure of musical interludes that begins with an opening confession to prepare one for the service, continues with Scripture and a sermon in the middle, and ends with various confessions, prayers, offering, and communion as responses.
 Silence, Spirit, song, repose, meditation, reflection, partaking, and prayers ascend heavenward.
 Silence is possible because of the order that has been established beforehand.
 Spirit works mightily through all aspects of the service.
 Songs signify worship.
 Repose is possible in a way that is more difficult in frenetic styles of worship.
 Reflection on the Word through meditation, reflection on the sacrament of grace through participation opens up a spiritual world that was not as visible before.

 I present this intellectual autobiography of my life in the hope of other people better understanding my faith journey.
 It has been a little convoluted, to say at the least.
 At the same time, I have tried to retain key aspects of my Mennonite faith while reworking them in a different soil.
 Adult baptism can be compared in analogical fashion with infant baptism and confirmation.
 Pacifism continues to be my ethical and religious ideal.
 Community represents an integral aspect of the church; however it is conceived.
 Each of these elements has been retained in some fashion while being reconceived and practiced in a different denominational environment.
 I trust that the leading of God’s grace and love will continue to be evident, however I present my faith and practice my theology.